 While “Mostly Lost” is an interactive screening of unidentified films, most of which are silent, our theater is anything but silent.
 The unknown films are accompanied by three amazing musicians, who are sometimes so amazing that they can play and identify at the same time.
 Our regular “Mostly Lost” musical accompanists are once again Ben Model, Philip Carli and Andrew Simpson.

 The workshop itself is free however, to attend the workshop a $60 registration is required which covers lunches for all three days, the two evening screenings at The State Theatre and a Mostly Lost t-shirt.
 Even if you are only able to attend a portion of Mostly Lost, the $60 still applies.
 Same goes for if you are bringing your own lunch, don’t want the t-shirt, or are unable to go to the evening screenings at The State Theatre.
 You must be registered for the workshop and have received a confirmation to attend.
 We cannot accommodate unregistered guests.
 The last day to register for “Mostly Lost 4” is Monday, June 1st.
-Within a week after you register you will receive an email from email@example.com which will contain a link to a survey where you will choose your t-shirt size.
+Within a week after you register you will receive an email from firstname.lastname@example.org which will contain a link to a survey where you will choose your t-shirt size.
+Registration is limited to one per cart so that we can gather the name and email address of each attendee.
+Each registration requires a unique name and email address.
+If you are registering multiple people then please enter each person’s name and email address and not your own multiple times.
 Click here to register.

 Here is a list of deadlines for Mostly Lost 4: